Elliott signs first professional contract with Liverpool | Goal.com

 Elliott signs first professional contract with Liverpool

-English midfielder Harvey Elliot has signed his first professional contract with Liverpool.
+English midfielder Harvey Elliott has signed his first professional contract with Liverpool.

 The 17-year-old expressed his delight after the announcement was made on Monday, telling the Reds official website: “I think since the first day I've walked in, it's been an indescribable journey so far.